astroskiff/skiff/docs/Design.md

 ### General purpose registers

-There are 3 primary register 'types' integer, float, and string.
+There are 2 primary register 'types' integer and float.
 These registers are for basic operations of the primitive types.
 There exists 10 registers for each given type.
 These registers are as follows:

 ```
      int registers: i0, i1, i2 ... i9
    float registers: f0, f1, f2 ... f9
-  string registers: s0, s1, s2 ... s9
 ```

 Bytecode values of each register: